 Disclaimer: In accordance with FDA guidelines, the information and products offered on this website are not intended to diagnose, treat, cure, or prevent any disease.

 Every time I have gotten my baby chicks I always put them in a very large cardboard box lined with newspaper and a nice layer of wood shavings.
-I have never had a problem with this technique in the past, so why I would want to change it is beyond me.
-However, one day when I was playing on Pinterest I happened to see some examples of temporary housing ideas for baby chicks.
+I have never had a problem with this style of brooder in the past, so why I would want to change it is beyond me.
+However, one day when I was playing on Pinterest I happened to see some examples of alternative temporary housing ideas for baby chicks.

 So off I went to find a large tote that would hold my little chicks that were due to arrive in just a few short days.

-In my attic, I found a few totes that would work perfectly for my project.
+I had a few totes sitting in my attic and decided to use them as my brooder.
 I emptied them out, cleaned them, and put down fresh wood shavings.
-Since the bottom was plastic I believed I did not need any newspaper on the bottom.
-I was going to clean it after all so this to me was an unnecessary step. down.
+Since the bottom was plastic I believed I did not need any newspaper.

 Next, I found a window screen that I could use as a lid and wedged in a few sticks for “practice roosts”.
 The tub looked great and when the little chicks arrived they took to their new home quite well.